aimanzahar/air/DEPLOYMENT.md

 The application is configured to automatically deploy Convex functions:

 1. **During Build**: Functions are deployed if `CONVEX_DEPLOY_KEY` is present
-2. **At Runtime**: Functions are deployed again when the container starts
+2. **At Runtime**: Functions are deployed again when the container starts via `scripts/start.sh`
-3. **Safety Check**: If no deploy key is provided, the app still starts but with a warning
+3. **Safety Check**: If no deploy key is provided, the app still starts but with a warning in the container logs

 ## Verification